abasb75/saza-state/README.md

 ### Async Dispatch

-You can use asynchronous actions.
-This hook receives a function and creates an asynchronous action for use!
+You can use asynchronous actions. ```useSazaAsyncDispatch``` hook receives a function and creates an asynchronous action for use!

 ```javascript
 import { useSazaState , useSazaAsyncDispatch } from "saza-states";